amlitinsky/kwill-app/requirements/design.md

 5. LLM Selection (MVP)

-Groq LPU remains the recommended LLM for its speed and cost advantages, with prompt engineering as key for optimization.
+Google Gemini Pro remains the recommended LLM for its integration with Google ecosystem and structured output capabilities, with prompt engineering as key for optimization.
-Also considering DeepSeek, Gemini, Qwen 2.5, and Llama 3.1 via Grok.
+Also considering DeepSeek, Claude 3, and Llama 3 as alternatives.

 6. Frontend (Next.js 15, AI SDK - MVP)